Dear Katie and Friends at City Yoga,

 Say Puri!

+The shala is surprisingly crowded again.
+I say surprisingly because it will be closed from 14 December until 5 January and so most of the advanced and semi-permanent people have already relocated to Goa and workshops there with teachers like Sharath, Rolf, Tim Miller and so many others.
 I have begun starting at 5AM to stay with the early group and their heat.
 Before the sun comes up these last two weeks the mornings are a comfortably cooler 60 - 65 degrees but the shala is energetically and physically steamed with the 30 - 40 early folks.
 As the morning progresses, the temperature heats up outside but inside the shala the intensity decreases and there is noticeably less heat in the room.
 It's very interesting.
 I really love the early morning starts and hope I can continue them when I get back home.
 Took more pics today in the shala because I wanted to get one with Saraswati but each time I've tried she has been busy with her afternoon class.
 Today she was in the office with Guruji and when I asked if I could have a photo with her she said "sure, you are my good student".
 Only two more practices left for me in Mysore.
 It's sad.
 There's so much I know that I will miss when I have left.
 Planning the return trip already.

-Hugs from Mysore,
+Hugs from Mysore, Larsy

 Thursday, November 29, 2007